-This year’s 18th edition of the Affordable Art Show, Kenya feels less like a celebration of art and more like a reminder of how institutional structures continue to stifle young and emerging talent.
-The organizers have hiked the museum entry fees—a decision that contradicts the show’s claim of being “affordable.”
-The organizers take 35% of all artwork sales, even though prices range modestly between Ksh 10,000 and 150,000 (approximately $77–$1,159)
+This year’s 18th edition of the Affordable Art Show, Kenya feels less like a celebration of art and more like a reminder of how institutional structures have the potential to stifle young and emerging talent.
+The organizers have made an incremental increase on the museum entry fees on the opening night — a decision that contradicts the show’s claim of being “affordable”.
+The organizers, according to some participants, take 33% of all artwork sales, even though prices range modestly between Ksh 10,000 and 150,000 (approximately $77–$1,159).

 Derrick Munene – Alchemist